 The Bishop’s Palace, Wells BA5 2PD

-Winter doesn’t have to be dark and grim and these light trails are sure to brighten up your evenings.
+Winter doesn’t have to be dark and grim, and these light trails are sure to brighten up your evenings.
 Additionally, if you’re looking for more luminous events this holiday season, these festive Candlelight concerts are set to light up some of Bristol’s most gorgeous venues this December.